 The Portuguese were followed by the Dutch and then the British in 1796.
 With each occupation, Galle’s landscape changed and the cultural influences remained.
 Galle Fort covers nearly 400 hectares and is protected by 12 bastions and connecting ramparts.

-This morning we drive along the coastal road to Colombo for a short city tour, lunch, then transfer to the airport for our direct (2.5 hr) ight to Mumbai (we used to know it as Bombay).
+This morning we drive along the coastal road to Colombo for a short city tour, lunch, then transfer to the airport for our flight to Hyderabad via Bangalore.

-Mumbai is an Arabian Sea port on India’s west coast.
-We will be met at the airport and transferred to our downtown hotel.
+We will be met at the airport and transferred to the ICRISAT centre at nearby Patancheru.

 Afternoon city sightseeing tour then enjoy the Gange aarti in the evening.

-It commences with the blowing of a conch shell, and continues with the waving of incense sticks in elaborate patterns and circling of large aming lamps that create
+It commences with the blowing of a conch shell, and continues with the waving of incense sticks in elaborate patterns and circling of large flaming lamps that create

 a bright hue against the darkened sky.
 The movement of the lamps, held in the pandits’ hands, is tightly synchronised with the rhythmic chants of hymns and clang of cymbals.
 The heady scent of sandalwood thickly permeates the air.